Dialpad LogoDialpad Logo Icon

 👀 Want to provide a better customer experience?

-Grab The Contact Center Playbook, which includes real-life case studies and learnings from five contact center leaders!
+Grab The Contact Centre Playbook, which includes real-life case studies and learnings from five contact centre leaders!

 Now, let’s look at a few use cases and benefits where a customer service chatbot would be helpful.

-1. They can handle customer questions that don’t need an agent’s help
+1. It can handle customer questions that don’t need an agent’s help

 While human interactions will always be essential to customer service, there are lots of queries that don’t require human input.
 In fact, many people do prefer to find answers via self-service rather than having to talk to a customer service rep. Chatbots also tend to provide answers much faster. (provided you’ve designed your chatbot to have a good user experience and it can answer questions accurately).